minhtrang7011/10000-questions/README.md

 # 10000-questions
-All my question about engineer field, answer by chat GPT and other resouces
+All my question about engineer field, answer by chat GPT and other resources